The trick to change the WhatsApp logo – El Financiero

 It is also important that you select Nova Launcher as your default interface.

-When you have done these steps, search for the WhatsApp app and hold down its icon for several seconds, until you realize that your device’s menu has changed.
+When you have done these steps, search for the WhatsApp app and hold down its icon for several seconds, until you realize that the menu of your device has changed.

 Choose the “edit” option and then go to the applications option, where you must select the folder in which you saved the logo that you had previously downloaded.